 - Provision for future dual left-turn lanes from northbound Telegraph Road to South Van Dorn Street

-At the request of the Fairfax County Park Authority, the project will reconstruct the Huntley Meadows Park entrance and parking lot on South Kings Highway to provide safer access.
-Utilities to be relocated include a water main, sewer lines, gas line, and overhead utility lines.
-The existing stream crossing at Dogue Creek will also be widened with a new, prefabricated structure.
+At the request of the Fairfax County Park Authority, the project reconstructed the Huntley Meadows Park entrance and parking lot on South Kings Highway to provide safer access.
+Utilities relocated included a water main, sewer lines, gas line, and overhead utility lines.
+The stream crossing at Dogue Creek was widened with a new, prefabricated structure.

-While this project will be designed and constructed by VDOT, it is being funded by Fairfax County.
+While this project was designed and constructed by VDOT, it was funded by Fairfax County.

 The original widening project, from Leaf Road to South Kings Highway (about 2.2 miles) lost state and federal funding to other priority projects within the county and was officially tabled in May 2010.

-The Fairfax County Board of Supervisors allocated $10 million in local funds for the project to improve this 0.2-mile segment from South Van Dorn Street to South Kings Highway, which is the portion currently experiencing the most severe congestion.
+The Fairfax County Board of Supervisors allocated $10 million in local funds for the project to improve this 0.2-mile segment from South Van Dorn Street to South Kings Highway, the portion that had been experiencing the most severe congestion.

-When the project is completed in 2015, it is expected to improve conditions for drivers using Telegraph to access I-495 via South Van Dorn Street and at the bottleneck just south of the intersection before it splits to Telegraph Road and South Kings Highway.
+The project improved conditions for drivers using Telegraph to access I-495 via South Van Dorn Street and just south of the intersection before it splits to Telegraph Road and South Kings Highway.

 State Project: 0611-029-891, P101, R201, C501, D604